Conway Town Clock – Conway, South Carolina

 South Carolina | SC Picture Project | Horry County Photos | Conway Town Clock

-The Conway Town Clock was designed by W.H.
+The stately Conway town clock greets people approaching city hall.
+It was designed by W.H.
 Winborne, master cabinetmaker of Conway.
-The purchase was authorized by Town Council on July 11, 1939 and was built over a three month period.
+The purchase of the clock was authorized by town council on July 11, 1939 and was built over a three month period.

 The tower was constructed of local black jack cypress purchased from the Conway Lumber Company.
-The Seth Thomas works cost $750.00 and were installed just before Thanksgiving 1939.
-There are no records of a dedication ceremony.
-(Source: The Independent Republic Quarterly, VOl 13, 1979.
-Pg 25)
+The Seth Thomas works cost $750.00 and were installed just before Thanksgiving of 1939.

 Reflections on Conway Town Clock